machingclee/machingclee.github.io/static/media/238-redis-code-organization copy.33391932.md

 date: 2024-01-27
 id: blog0238
 tag: redis, nodejs
-intro: "We study how to organize code for redis caching in a nodejs project"
+intro: "We study how to organize code for redis caching in a nodejs project."
 toc: true
 ---